 - Assessments can include traditional, open response or multiple choice quizzes, exit tickets, and even the fast paced Space Race group activity.

-- My favorite test option is the single question activities that you push out to students on the fly.
+- My favorite test option is the quick question… that you push out to students on the fly.
 Use the short answer option to ask for immediate feedback on a learning goal.
 By using this tool, teachers can quickly gauge whether or not individual students, or the class, are ready to move on to the next concept.

 - Socrative is web-based, requires no sign-up by the student, and can now use Google sign-in for teachers.

-- Each room allows for 50 students per quiz.
+- Each room allows for over 150 students per quiz.
 Once the quiz is complete, Socrative provides a spreadsheet of responses that can be emailed directly to a teacher, downloaded as a spreadsheet, or saved for later.